candopanda/codepanda/README.md

 Please use `CODEPANDA_PORT` env variable (default: 50051) to setup server listening port.
 And the `CODEPANDA_SERVER_URL` to set server address where client should connect to (default: `localhost:50051`).

+## Roadmap

+* Add LB and run multiple servers and pick server by a distribution protocol
+* Add better failure error explanation